zzzprojects/learn-orm/tutorials/net-5/ignore-properties.md

 ## Ignore Individual Properties

-To ignore individual properties, you can use the `[JsonIgnore]` attribute, to prevents a property from being serialized or deserialized.
+To ignore individual properties, you can use the `[JsonIgnore]` attribute to prevents a property from being serialized or deserialized.

 ```csharp
 public class Customer